We represent the entire UK in our funding portfolio and have a wide scope for what we can fund.

 What age ranges does Global’s Make Some Noise funding support?

-Global’s Make Some Noise funding remit has evolved beyond children and young people and we’re open to fund projects that serve any age group or multiple age groups in communities.
+Global’s Make Some Noise funding is open to fund projects that serve any age group or multiple age groups in communities.

 What type of things can we apply for funding for?

-Here’s a list of the types of things we’re most likely to fund:
+Here is a list of the types of things we are most likely to fund:

 - Staff salaries predominantly associated with direct delivery work with beneficiaries